You may have seen the sign, what is artisan bread? Usually it is advertised at a local-bakery and now you are wondering about it.

 Has it struck you too just how tasteless the modern loaf is?
 And little wonder that sandwiches are not unlike eating cardboard demanding layers of processed-meat, pickles and mustard; cheese and jelly too otherwise it is all without flavour.

 Nor is it wholesome.

-It's the traditional way to make a loaf, done for probably thousands of years, but with a little update like using a bread machine; Bernard Preston doesn't have all that much time to spend baking.
+Artisan bread is the traditional way to make a loaf, done for probably thousands of years; but with a little update using a small-oven to knead the dough and then bake it.

 Can you make bread in a short time?
 The answer is yes and no.

-Proline is the amino acid in wheat that causes gluten intolerance; in contrast with all the others, it has a ring structure that is resistant to natural digestion; it needs time, and it requires the enzymes from the natural fermentation process, that you simply don't get from modern rushed baking methods.
+It forms short chains of amino acids that are resistant to natural digestion; it needs time, and it requires the enzymes from the fermentation process that you simply do not get from the modern, rushed baking-methods.

 There are two ways to go about answering the question, what is artisan bread?

 The first is a fairly long process of making a large amount of dough that you can store in the fridge; whenever you need a loaf you take a pound-sized chunk and satisfy your need for artisan bread.

 It all involves several hours of attention whilst the dough cures and rises.
 If you have the time, by all means follow these methods; they are amply described on the web so I will not repeat them.

 The second of Bernard Preston's tried and trusted methods is to prepare a liquid sourdough pre-ferment mix that you keep on the shelf in a cool place; every day you take a few tablespoons of the live lactobacillus culture, add it to the stone ground flour and leave it overnight for a long brew.
 In the morning spend no more than five minutes to complete my answer to what is artisan bread.